PauloRadatz/py-dss-tools/README.rst

 Overview
 ========

-py-dss-tools is a python framewor that focus on ...
+py-dss-tools is a python framework that focus on ...

 * Free software: MIT license